thianlopezz/v4/content/jobs/Bitbox/index.md

 title: 'Systems integrator'
 company: 'Bitbox'
 location: 'Guayaquil, EC'
-range: 'May 2020 - present'
+range: 'May 2020 - Jan 2021'
 url: 'https://bitbox.ec/'
 ---

+- Developed a [microsite](https://happytime.pharmacys.com.ec/) using Laravel and Tailwind CSS that had to support +50k clients, allowing users to check if applicable to get digital coupons.
-- Developed backend PHP logic to synchronice Woocommerce entities (products, orders, categories, tags, etc) for [Juan Marcet](https://juanmarcet.com/) with the client's information systems.
+- Built a WordPress plugin with PHP logic to synchronize WooCommerce entities (products, orders, categories, tags, etc) capable of being reused to integrate whichever client wants to implement an eCommerce website.
+This plugin is working on 3 client shops ([Juan Marcet](https://juanmarcet.com/), [Disensa](https://disensa.com.ec/), [Veris](https://www.veris.com.ec/)).
-- Delivered a PHP Laravel [microsite](https://happytime.pharmacys.com.ec/) where Pharmacys© client's can check if they apply for promo cupons.
-- Worked on a complex transactional [site](https://www.veris.com.ec/) for a medical retail company where their clients can access to many functionalities as buying medical plans, making appointments, checking prescriptions, checking medical exams, etc.
-- Integrated WordPress WooCommerce site for [Disensa](https://disensa.com.ec/) where their customers can add products to their cart for requesting franchises availability and prices.
-- Developed a [web](https://go.hispanadeseguros.com/) app for an insurance company where their clients have to fill some information to buy cars insurances.
+- Programmed a self-checkout [solution](https://go.hispanadeseguros.com/) for an assurance company, automating the sale of insurance policies using Ionic Framework and the WooCommerce API.
+Its automation released the operational work for the car revision process.